The oldest public wildflower garden in the United States

 Stem: Smooth green near the top to usually a greenish-red near the base, the stem can be up to 15 inches high and the diameter of the plant can be as wide as the height.
 The stem is an above ground portion (a flowering scape) of the underground rhizome.

-Leaves: In the true trilliums the leaf like parts are actually bracts just below the flower base.
-They are of course much larger than the normal bract that you see, but they are equipped to fulfill the function of a leaf.
+Leaves: In the true trilliums the leaf like parts are actually floral bracts just below the flower base.
+They are of course much larger than the normal small bracts that you see in other plants, but they are equipped to fulfill the function of a leaf.
 They are stalkless, with 3 to 5 prominent major veins and with a mottled green color, the mottling more pronounced when young, and resembling textured Hosta leaves.
 Bracts are three in number like all trilliums.

 Habitat: Yellow Trillium grows from thick rhizomes and will spread into a nice clump overtime if left undisturbed.
 Like most Trilliums it will grow best in well drained soil in light full shade or dappled sun under the tree canopy.
 The plant dies back to dormancy by mid summer.

 Names: The genus name Trillium, is derived from the Latin trilix, meaning 'triple' and referring to the flowers having parts of three.
 The species name, luteum, means 'yellow' in Latin.
-The author names for the plant classification are: First to publish was ‘Muhl’ who was Gotthilf Heinrich Ernst Muhlenberg (1753-1815) American Botanist who produced several catalogues of plants after retiring as a Lutheran pastor.
-His work was amended by ‘Harbison’ which refers to Thomas Grant Harbison (1863-1936) American botanist and horticulturist who was a collector for the Biltmore Herbarium, then with the Arnold Arboretum and finally with the University of North Carolina Herbarium.
+The author names for the plant classification are: First to publish in 1813, but as a variety of Trillium sessile was ‘Muhl’ who was Gotthilf Heinrich Ernst Muhlenberg (1753-1815) American Botanist who produced several catalogues of plants after retiring as a Lutheran pastor.
+His work was amended in 1901 by ‘Harbison’ which refers to Thomas Grant Harbison (1863-1936) American botanist and horticulturist who was a collector for the Biltmore Herbarium, then with the Arnold Arboretum and finally with the University of North Carolina Herbarium.
 His six main publications concerned flora of the southern states.

 New Family: There is a movement among botanists to segregate the Trilliums and a few other genera out of the Liliaceae Family and into the Melanthiaceae.
 The U of M Herbarium has made this change on their Minnesota checklist but Flora of North America has not yet published this.